iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 Cygwin is not an entire operating system but rather a terminal with POSIX commands (POSIX is a standard for portable Unix).
-Cygwin does not come pre-installed with Python, so you will have to run the Cygwin `Setup.exe` to install it and possibly other programming tools.
+Cygwin does not come pre-installed with Python, so you will have to run the Cygwin `Setup.exe` to install it and possibly other programming tools (git, nanot).
 For basic Python programming, I've found Cygwin to work great.
 However, installing some external libraries can be frustrating.
 Since we don't use external libraries in this course, Cygwin will work great.
 Later, it may become a pain.

 Your Windows C drive is mounted at `/cygdrive/c`.
-Your Cygwin root depends on where you chose to install it (probably `C:\cygdrive`).
+Your Cygwin root depends on where you chose to install it (probably `C:\cygdrive64`).

 ### Git Bash on Windows ###